Surface to Air data-maps of the first year of the illegal invasion of Ukraine by Russia; the way conflict sits between the ground and the sky.

 While a nod to the Surface To Air missiles used in the conflict, the title also hints at a private experience of war, coming up for breath in resilience.
 Tying this together is a work charting a single heartbeat, accompanied by a glitchy, quiet pulse constantly playing in the exhibition space.

-The sound references a beating, flickering eternal flame in a WWII memorial in Kharkov, Ukraine – the artist’s home city.
+The sound references a beating, flickering eternal flame in a WWII memorial in Kharkiv, Ukraine – the artist’s home city.
 It sits above a killing field, where it is said that upon discovery, the earth was still moving with prisoners of war still buried alive, echoing a collective heartbeat through the forest air.
 It is how war has always existed – surface moving to air, pulsating, always keeping on.

 Installation View, Heide MoMA.